krenzaslv/llm-terminal/README.md

 > [!WARNING]
 > By default `llm-terminal cli` will print the generated code and ask for permission to execute.
 Review the generated code carefully before execution.
 You can disable code review with the `--execute` flag.

-You can chat with a LLM from within your terminal with `llm-cli chat`.
+You can chat with a LLM from within your terminal with `llm-terminal chat`.

 On first use, `llm-terminal` downloads default models for chat and code generation.
 To specify a different model look at `llm-terminal--help`.